 Public Question Time

 Members of the public may make a written statement to a meeting provided the statement:-

 - relates to a matter which falls within the functions and responsibilities of the Panel

 - is received by the Democratic Services Team/Patricia Jones no later than 12.00 noon on the working day before the meeting

 - is not defamatory, frivolous, vexatious or offensive

 - is no longer than one side of A4 paper.
 For copyright reasons, we are unable to reproduce or publish newspaper or magazine articles that may be attached to statements.

-Alternatively, statements or questions should be e-mailed to PLJones@somerset.gov.uk or sent to Somerset County Council, Community Governance Team, County Hall, Taunton, TA1 4DY.
+Statements or questions should be e-mailed to PLJones@somerset.gov.uk or sent to Somerset County Council, Democratic Services Team, County Hall, Taunton, TA1 4DY.

 By participating in Public Question Time, we will assume that you have consented to your name and the details of your submission being recorded and made available at the meeting to which it relates and placed in the official minute book as a public record.

 We will try to remove personal information such as contact details.
 However, because of time constraints we cannot guarantee this, and you may therefore wish to consider if your statement contains information that you would prefer not to be in the public domain.